dmbarbour/glas/docs/GlasDesign.md

 ## Language Modules

 Language modules are global modules with a simple naming convention: `language-xyz` provides the compiler function for files with extension `".xyz"`.
-Language modules must currently compile to a value of form `(compile:prog:(do:Program, ...), ...)` expressing a 1--1 arity program.
-Symbols other than 'compile' may be defined to support tooling, such as IDE or REPL integration, a standard linter or formatter, etc..
+Initial language modules should compile to a dictionary of form `(compile:prog:(do:Program, ...), ...)` with a 1--1 arity program.

 Input to the compiler function is (usually) a file binary.
 Final output is the compiled module value.
 Compilation may fail, hopefully after logging some error messages.
 Compile-time effects are constrained to simplify caching, sharing, and reproducibility.
 Effects API: